Building a Multidomestic Strategy with Examples

 Johnson & Johnson products Source: Johnson & Johnson

-Johnson & Johnson implements a multi domestic strategy by customizing its healthcare products for several regions.
-To satisfy local preferences and regulations, they modify product formulas, packaging, and marketing messaging.
+Johnson & Johnson uses a multidomestic strategy by customizing their healthcare products for several markets.
+To meet local preferences and regulations they modify product formula, packaging and marketing messaging.

-For example, the company offers many variants of skincare products to meet the various skin types found in different regions.
-This strategy allows Johnson & Johnson to build trust and be relevant in each market.
+For example they offer many variants of skincare products to cater to the different skin types in each region.
+This way Johnson & Johnson can build trust and be relevant in each market.

 H&M